Wilmington Workers’ Compensation Attorney

 There are several important steps you must take after a job-related accident, injury, or illness to protect your rights:

-- Step Four: Contact an Attorney – If you experience any challenges in filing your claim, obtaining benefits, or any other aspect of your workers’ compensation case, reach out to an experienced attorney right away.
-At David & Associates, Attorneys at Law, PLLC, we can guide you through the entire claims filing process.
+• Step Four: Contact an attorney – If you experience any challenges in filing your claim, obtaining benefits, or any other aspect of your workers’ compensation case, reach out to an experienced attorney right away.
+At David & Associates, we can guide you through the entire claims filing process.
 We can also represent you in appealing a denied claim or working to have terminated benefits reinstated.

 Your Employer Cannot Retaliate Against You for Filing a Workers’ Compensation Claim